mona-actions/gh-gitlab-stats/README.md

   gh gitlab-stats [flags]

 Flags:
-  -s, --hostname string   The hostname of the GitLab instance to gather metrics from E.g https://gitlab.company.com -h, --help                     help for gh-gitlab-stats -f, --output-file string       The output file name to write the results to (default "gitlab-stats-YYYY-MM-DD-HH-MM-SS.csv")
+  -g, --groups string        The specific groups to gather metrics from.
+E.g group1,group2,group3 -h, --help                 help for gh
-  -t, --token string             The token to use to authenticate to the GitLab instance
+  -s, --hostname string      The hostname/server of the GitLab instance to gather metrics from E.g https://gitlab.company.com -f, --output-file string   The output file name to write the results to (default "gitlab-stats-YYYY-MM-DD-HH-MM-SS.csv") -t, --token string         The token to use to authenticate to the GitLab instance
 ```

 ## Permissions